W-David-Porter/acim/src/text/2-the-separation-and-the-atonement/v-the-function-of-the-miracle-worker/index.md

 ³This misperception [release is imprisonment] arises in turn from the belief that harm can be limited to the body.
 ⁴That [believing harm can be limited to the body] is because of the underlying fear that the mind can hurt itself.
 ⁵None of these errors [mind can hurt itself, harm can be limited to the body, release is imprisonment] is meaningful, because the miscreations of the mind do not really exist.
-⁶This recognition [miscreations of the mind do not exist] is a far better protective device than any form of level confusion, because it [recognising miscreations of the mind do not exist] introduces correction at the level of the error.
+⁶This recognition [miscreations of the mind do not exist] is a far better protective device than any form of level confusion, because it [recognizing miscreations of the mind do not exist] introduces correction at the level of the error.
 ⁷It is essential to remember that only the mind can create, and that correction belongs at the thought level.
 ⁸To amplify an earlier statement, spirit is already perfect and therefore does not require correction.
 ⁹The body does not exist except as a learning device for the mind.